APPROPRIATE PHYSICAL CONTACT IN DANCE POLICY

 and teachers and for protecting their welfare.

-The following principles and procedures are in place to fulfil the YBS obligations:
+The following principles and procedures apply:

 1. Contact by the teacher is made with particular awareness of the needs of each individual,